outdreamer/build-a-cure-1/docs/specific/math_terms.md

 	- eigenvector/characteristic vector of a linear transformation: a nonzero vector that changes at most by a scalar factor when that linear transformation is applied to it, like the unit vector specific to a transform, where the eigenvalue is the standardization constant
 	- eigenvalue of an eigenvector: the factor by which the eigenvector is scaled
 	- eigenvector stack may be a useful framing object - the eigenvectors in multiple related spaces
+	- the progression of these determining vectors (from likeliest/simplest/most efficient/most common determining vector configurations) may have useful patterns as well

 - standard terms: